VishwakarmaAbhiraj/Project-on-Data-Visualization-on-TABLEAU-public/README.md

 3. Any location (shore) getting more earnings
 4. Relationship between price and reviews
 Create a storyboard with the insights also

+Problem Statement 2:

+You have been provided with the IPL Dataset.
+Go through the data set carefully and answer the questions listed below, which will eventually guide you and give you some insights about the same.
+Before proceeding with solving the questions, make sure you follow the data processing step mentioned below.
+(In the same excel sheet )

+You have been provided with a IPL Dataset, but it has similar teams with multiple name, for example Rising Pune Supergiants, Rising Pune Supergiant & Pune Warriors.
+In order to remove redundancy from the dataset change the name of ● Rising Pune Supergiant, Pune Warriors => Rising Pune Supergiants ● Delhi Capitals => Delhi Daredevils